Talcum Powder Lawsuit Attorneys

 J & J talcum powder lawsuits typically ask to recover such expenses.
 Of the $725 million awarded by juries to talcum powder lawsuit plaintiffs, more than $630 million was earmarked as punitive damages.

 Other Expenses That May Not Be Covered Include:

 - Radiation therapy

 - PET scans

 And yet, still, there are remaining questions for women using talcum powder.
 Is it safe to use or not?
 We understand how confusing this issue is and can assure you that we are able to assist you if you are a victim of ovarian cancer potentially caused by talcum powder.

 Ovarian Cancer Patients: Know Your Legal Rights

 If you or close female relative has been diagnosed with ovarian cancer after using Johnson’s Baby Powder, Shower-to-Shower Body Powder, or other talc-based products for many years, it’s important to understand your legal rights.
 Every state has different deadlines and statutes of limitations, and you could miss out if you wait too long to file a claim.

-Call a NY Talcum Powder Attorney Near You
+Contact a Talcum Powder Lawsuit Attorney

+Free consultations with talcum powder lawyers are offered to anyone seeking legal action in New York, New Jersey, and Chicago IL.
 Call Sobo & Sobo at (855) 468-7626 as soon as possible to help you make informed decisions about how to proceed.
 Our prompt action, in partnership with you, could make a difference in the outcome of your case.
 We would be honored to hear your story and look forward to taking the next step toward winning together.